TokyoWarfare/Osmo-GPS-Controller-Extended/docs/protocol_data_segment.md

 **Notes:**

-1. In slow motion, the multiplier = frame rate / 30
+1. In Slow Motion mode, the multiplier = frame rate / 30
-2. In motion time-lapse, the multiplier = time-lapse recording interval
+2. In Hyperlapse mode, the multiplier = time-lapse recording interval
-3. In static time-lapse, there is no multiplier displayed, only the interval time
+3. In Timelapse mode, there is no multiplier displayed, only the interval time

 **For how parameters are displayed under different camera modes and how they correspond to `camera_mode`, please refer to the following:**

-* `camera_mode` = 0x00（Slow Motion）
+* `camera_mode` = 0x00 (Slow Motion)

   <img title="Slow Motion UI Design" src="images/camera_mode_ui_design/slow_motion.png" alt="Slow Motion UI Design" data-align="center" width="300">

-* `camera_mode` = 0x01（Video）
+* `camera_mode` = 0x01 (Video)

   Video, loop recording (if the `loop_record_sends` field is not 0, loop recording is active):